tinne26/kage-desk/docs/tutorials/intro/05_invoke_shader.md

 ```

 It takes more code than before, but most of it is boilerplate that you should already be familiar with:
-- We use the `embed` package in order to store the shader program directly into the compiled executable.
+- We use the [`embed`](https://pkg.go.dev/embed) package in order to store the shader program data directly into the compiled executable.
 While you could also use `os.ReadFile()` instead of the `go:embed` macro to obtain the shader's source code, using `embed` is recommended because it also works on browsers and mobile.
 - In the `main` function, we compile the shader with `NewShader()` and create a minimal `Game` struct that can display it.
 - The `Game` struct itself only keeps a reference to the compiled shader program and draws it with `DrawRectShader()` on each frame.
-The arguments of `DrawRectShader()` are the width and height of the area the shader will be drawn on, the compiled shader object and the draw options.
-The code shows that `GeoM` is available on the options, and the fancier options will be explained in the next chapter.
+The arguments of `DrawRectShader()` are the width and height of the area the shader will be drawn to, the compiled shader object and the draw options.
+These options include a `GeoM` matrix, as shown in the code, but also other options that will be explained in the next chapter.
 - The last point to keep in mind is that we are using a fixed layout of 512x512 at all times.
 If you are still confused about how `Game.Layout()` works in Ebitengine, make sure to [revise the basics](https://github.com/tinne26/kage-desk/blob/main/docs/tutorials/misc/ebitengine_game.md).
-More advanced examples may use variable sizes in the future, and you may need to adjust the position or resolution of the shader.
+Shaders in non-toy applications will often be resizable, so you will eventually have to learn to adjust the position or resolution of the shaders dynamically.

-*(If you are having any trouble, the full code for this manual shader invocation (along with the wave shader of the previous section) can be found at [`kage-desk/examples/intro/invoke-shader`](https://github.com/tinne26/kage-desk/blob/main/examples/intro/invoke-shader))*
+> If you are having any trouble, the full code for this manual shader invocation (along with a cleaned-up version of the wave shader of the previous section) can be found at [`kage-desk/examples/intro/invoke-shader`](https://github.com/tinne26/kage-desk/blob/main/examples/intro/invoke-shader).

 There's another way to invoke a shader, using `DrawTrianglesShader()` instead of `DrawRectShader()`.
-We will explain this second method later in the tutorial, but only when it becomes necessary.
+We will explain this second method later in the tutorial... but only when it becomes necessary.

 ### Table of Contents